PranavSharma008/LogisticsDataManagementSystem/README.md

 # LogisticsDataManagementSystem
-The video of the system created is below. https://www.youtube.com/watch?v=cwpPRe7KAhA
+The video of the system created is here https://www.youtube.com/watch?v=cwpPRe7KAhA